AXeL-dev/anime-tracker/README.md

   <summary>Expand to continue reading</summary>

   <br>
   Unfortunately, i didn't find a browser/client side web scraper available out there, so i just created a simplified one by my own composed of Angular's Http client service & a crafted HTML parser.
-I also, used some proxies to bypass [CORS](https://en.wikipedia.org/wiki/Cross-origin_resource_sharing) limitations on browsers.
+I also, used some proxies to bypass <a href="https://en.wikipedia.org/wiki/Cross-origin_resource_sharing">CORS</a> limitations on browsers.
 In other words, this project is just a bunch of workarounds with some :sparkles: but it's surprisingly working well.
   <br><br>
   Okay, so why Angular? why not React or Vue?
   I mainly choosed Angular for its robust structure & advanced features, like: Pipes, directives, lazy loading, dependency injection & many others.
 Otherwise, any other library or framework with typescript support would do the job for me.